-My name is Bella Brandes, I use she/hers pronouns and I’m a Community Health volunteer in Ecuador focusing on nutrition, family planning, water and sanitation education.
+My name is Bella Brandes, I use she/hers pronouns and I’m a Community Health volunteer in Ecuador focusing on HIV education, family planning, water and sanitation education.
 I graduated from UC Berkeley with honors in 2017, where I completed degrees in Business Administration and Public Health.

 I grew up in a mountain town in rural Northern California.
 My family would have to drive over seventy miles to visit the nearest Starbucks – luckily, we preferred the local Dunns coffee shop – and the population was just over 5,000.
 I loved being able to swim in the local creek during my lunch break in high school, watching the once-daily, second run movies at the Town Hall theatre at 7PM, and knowing the name of almost everyone I saw at the grocery store.

 Next, I lived in an equally small mountainous town – but this time where the foothills of the Andes mountain range meet the vast Amazon rainforest in the little South American country of Ecuador.
 Today I live in the third-largest city in Ecuador and UNESCO World Heritage Site Cuenca, Ecuador.
 I’m thrilled to be back in the big city and explore a different subculture of Ecuador.

 I share my adventures with my adopted calico kitten, Mayu.
 In the local indigenous language, Kichwa, Mayu means “river” – perfect for a cat growing up in a community surrounded by raging rivers.

 I created this blog to share my stories in the Peace Corps with my friends and family back home.
 I hope you enjoy!